vinfreecs/genga/Documentation.md

 # Compilation #
 GENGA must be compiled for a specific GPU compute capability.
 The compute capability corresponds to the GPU generation, and a list of all Nvidia GPUS with their compute capabilities can be found here: https://developer.nvidia.com/cuda-gpus .

-GENGA can then be compiled with the given Makefile by typing 'make SM=xx' to the terminal, where xx corresponds to the compute capability.
+All files needed for compilation are located in the source directory.
+GENGA can then be compiled in the source directory with the given Makefile by typing 'make SM=xx' to the terminal, where xx corresponds to the compute capability.
 For example use 'make SM=20' for compute capability of 2.0, or 'make SM=35' for 3.5.

 For example use:
 make SM=35 for Tesla K20